Written by Tony Howard

 We can see the shadow Uranus operating in the culture as the opposition to any rules or constraints that would limit one’s access to any kind of gun, whether it’s a gun that shoots a single bullet or one that fires rapidly, like the semi-automatic weapons used recently to take out several innocent people quickly.

-Ben Shapiro and P Morgan The argument goes that we can’t let the government interfere with or control this “natural” right.
+The argument goes that we can’t let the government interfere with or control this “natural” right.
 But those expressing such an opinion appear to be unable to access their own compassion or understanding, and they use distorted logic to defend their actions.
 The few that I’ve been able to stomach watching in interviews have appeared red faced, short tempered and full of passionate illogical vitriol at any suggestion that they’d be denied the right to purchase a semi-automatic weapon to “defend” themselves in the event that the government decided to come after them or their property.
 Sound a little like angry Uranus in Aries foot stomping?

 These temper-tantrums are no laughing matter.
 Remember the Virignia Repulicans who called for armed revolution if Obama won the 2012 election?
 Or take the heated debate that raged between Piers Morgan and pro-gun advocates in which Alex Jones coerced his supporters into creating a petition to have Piers Morgan deported because of his stated opinions about gun control.